poppadum/dynquee/doc/config.md

 - `generic/` is for media that doesn't belong anywhere else, to be used if no other files match

+Feel free to delete any of the included media files you don't want, but I recommend you leave `media/default.png` as a file of last resort.

 ## File Formats
 You can use any file format supported by [`fbv`][fbv] or [`ffmpeg`][ffmpeg].
 I recommend `png` for still images, and `mp4` or `mkv` with the H.264 codec for videos.

+## Scaling Media
+With default settings, still images are zoomed to fit the marquee screen but keep their original aspect ratio; videos are not resized.

+If you want to scale videos to the height of the marquee, a helper script `play_video_scaled.sh` is provided.
+The comments in the config file explain how to use it.
+Note that the script uses the `marquee_width` & `marquee_height` settings in the config file to calculate video output size, so change those settings to match your marquee screen.
+Bear in mind that video scaling can tax the CPU which will leave Recalbox fewer CPU cycles available to run emulators.

-Media is resized to fit the screen but the closer you can match the aspect ratio and resolution of your marquee display the better it will look.
+The more closely you match your images and videos to the aspect ratio and resolution of your marquee display the better it will look.

 ## Controlling When The Marquee Changes